nonpartisan-redistricting-datahub/pdv-va/README.md

 Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/state/virginia/) by filtering for "precinct and election results".
 Note that the 2018 results are split accross three files.

+## vest-va-2017

+RDH's partner data validation for VEST's 2017 VA files.
+VEST's raw files are available [here](https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/VNJAB1/5DSWLQ&version=5.1 ) by searching "va".

+Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/state/virginia/) by filtering for "precinct and election results".
+Note that the 2017 results are split accross three files.

 ## vest-va-2016

 RDH's partner data validation for VEST's 2016 VA files.
 VEST's raw files are available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/NH5S2I) by searching "va".